Sunscreen: 11 Questions We All Ask

 In conclusion

-Sunscreen has been talked about for decades, yet it remains the product surrounded by the most doubts and half-truths.
-Most of them are solved by a change in perspective: sunscreen is not "that thing you put on at the beach."
-It's the first skincare step you do in the morning, every day, in any season.
-How to choose the right sunscreen, how much to use, when to apply it — these are questions that become clear once sunscreen becomes part of your morning routine.
+Sunscreen has been discussed for decades, yet it remains the product surrounded by the most doubts and half-truths.
+Most of these confusion is resolved by shifting your perspective: sunscreen is not just 'that thing you put on at the beach'.
+It is the first step in your morning Skin care routine, every day, in every season.
+Questions like how to choose the right sunscreen, how much to use, and when to apply it all become clear naturally once sunscreen is a regular part of your morning habits.

-The sun doesn't wait for skin to be ready.
-It's up to us to be ready first.
+The sun does not wait for your Skin to be ready.
+It is our job to be prepared first.

 Scientific sources